 Interested in visiting Pakistan, but concerned because you’re a woman?
 You’re not the only one.
 Plenty of women have asked me “is it safe for women to travel in Pakistan?”
 Here’s the answer I give, after several months of backpacking in Pakistan as a female.

 “Is it safe for women to travel in Pakistan?”

-As one of the few women who traveled to Pakistan and blogged about it, I get this question all. the. time.
+As one of the few women who traveled to Pakistan and blogged about it—both solo and with men—I get this question all. the. time.
 There aren’t many people traveling to Pakistan in general, and most of those who do are men.
 Not the best source for female travel information!

 Pakistan is brilliant, and more travelin’ ladies should visit… but I want to err on the side of caution with my encouragement.
 Pakistan is not an easy country to travel in, and in truth, I don’t recommend travel in Pakistan to all girls just yet.